by Marcus Hermansson | May 10, 2026 | "Science", Computer Science & AI, Social & Behavioral Science

 by Marcus Hermansson | Feb 8, 2026 | "Science", Computer Science & AI, Social & Behavioral Science

-Series: (1) The Firehose of Plausibility → (2) An Upstream Epistemic Attack → (3) The Heartbeat Layer The Heartbeat Layer: When the Knowledge Pipeline Becomes Executable The jump from “content” to “systems” A lot of people still treat this like a media problem: “We...
+Series: (1) The Firehose of Plausibility → (2) An Upstream Epistemic Attack → (3) The Heartbeat Layer The jump from “content” to “systems” A lot of people still treat this like a media problem: “We need to fix the content.”
+No. Content is the symptom.
+The deeper shift...

 by Marcus Hermansson | Feb 6, 2026 | "Science", Computer Science & AI, Social & Behavioral Science